 What are the advantages of choosing TIAC for E&O insurance?

 Unlike other insurers of title agents and abstracters’ professional liability/errors and omissions insurance, Title Industry Assurance Company (TIAC) is owned and governed by its ALTA member insureds.
 TIAC exists solely to provide for the E&O needs of its insureds nationwide.
 Since title professionals own and govern TIAC, we have the knowledge and expertise to customize our coverage for your special needs.
 Managed by insurance professionals, TIAC has provided a stable and competitive market since 1988.
-TIAC’s coverage sets the standard for state of the art coverage.
+TIAC’s coverage sets the standard for state-of-the-art coverage.

 What is TIAC and what led to its formation?